Azure-Samples/java-microservices-aca-lab/docs/04_lab_secrets/04_openlab_secrets_aca.md

 ## Introduction

-You now have your copy of the Spring Petclinic Microservices application running in Azure.
-However, there are application secrets, such as your database connection string, in your configuration repository, and you’d like a better way to protect these secrets.
+You now have your copy of the Spring Petclinic Microservices workload running in Azure.
+However, your applications use secrets, such as your database connection string, which depend on passwords that are stored in your configuration repository.

+Passwords are insecure.
+They can be stolen, guessed, or found via brute force attacks, so protecting your passwords can be a major challenge.
+You want to find a way to connect to your database without having to deal with this potential vulnerability.

 In this lab, you’ll implement a more secure way to protect your application secrets by connecting the application to your database with managed identities and [Azure Service Connector](https://learn.microsoft.com/azure/service-connector/overview).
+This approach allows you to implement secure passwordless connectivity without modifying your application code, giving you  a ["zero code, zero secrets, and zero trust"](https://learn.microsoft.com/azure/developer/intro/passwordless-overview) solution.

 ## What you’ll cover